rackerlabs/docs-dxp-handbook/docs/pre-go-live/index.rst

 * Identify the applications and transactions that you want to monitor
 * Define alerts
-* Write a runbook that outlines the actions that the RAS Digital Experience team takes when a an alert is triggered
+* Write a runbook that outlines the actions that the RAS Digital Experience team takes when an alert is triggered

-Your work in the pre-go-live phase of your implementation ensures that your go-live date is not delayed and that you transition smoothly into the post-go-live phase of your project.
+Your work in the pre-go-live phase of your implementation ensures that you don't need to delay your go-live date and that you transition smoothly into the post-go-live phase of your project.